JoshuaOlubori/brutal-11/src/content/blog/blogpost-4.md

 </table>

-CatBoost's Strengths
+***CatBoost's Strengths***

 Here's what makes CatBoost stand out:

--   Handling Categories like a Champ: CatBoost excels at dealing with categorical features, which are common in house price data.
+-   **Handling Categories like a Champ**: CatBoost excels at dealing with categorical features, which are common in house price data.
 It uses special techniques to handle them effectively, eliminating the need for manual work.
--   Automatic Feature Engineering: CatBoost can automatically create new features from existing data.
+-   **Automatic Feature Engineering**: CatBoost can automatically create new features from existing data.
 This can uncover hidden patterns and improve model performance.
--   Missing Value Ninja: CatBoost has built-in mechanisms to handle missing data, which is a frequent issue in real-world datasets like the one we used.
+-   **Missing Value Ninja**: CatBoost has built-in mechanisms to handle missing data, which is a frequent issue in real-world datasets like the one we used.
--   Ensemble Power: Like XGBoost, CatBoost combines multiple decision trees for better overall predictions.
+-   **Ensemble Power**: Like XGBoost, CatBoost combines multiple decision trees for better overall predictions.

-A Valuable Alternative
+***A Valuable Alternative***

 While CatBoost didn't take the top spot, its strong performance and unique features make it a valuable alternative for house price prediction.

--   Saves Time and Effort: CatBoost's automatic handling of categorical features and feature engineering saves time and effort in data pre-processing, without sacrificing accuracy.
+-   **Saves Time and Effort**: CatBoost's automatic handling of categorical features and feature engineering saves time and effort in data pre-processing, without sacrificing accuracy.

 ### Teaming Up: The Ensemble Model
 Since both XGBoost and CatBoost performed well, we explored how combining their predictions might fare.
 We used a technique called "Ensemble Learning" to create a model that leverages the strengths of both.

--   Mixed Results: The Ensemble Model's RMSE (557.24) and MAE (340.73) were slightly higher than the best individual models, but its R-squared (0.84) remained strong (see Table below).
+-   **Mixed Results**: The Ensemble Model's RMSE (557.24) and MAE (340.73) were slightly higher than the best individual models, but its R-squared (0.84) remained strong (see Table below).

 <table border="1"> <tr> <td style="background-color: #9ECBFF; font-weight: bold;">Evaluation Metrics</td> <td style="background-color: #9ECBFF; font-weight: bold;">Results</td> </tr> <tr> <td>Root Mean Squared Error</td> <td>557.244752325782</td> </tr> <tr> <td>Mean Absolute Error</td> <td>340.7311329897497</td> </tr> <tr> <td>R-Squared Score</td> <td>0.8441994521003529</td> </tr> </table>

-Why Ensembles Can Be Powerful
+***Why Ensembles Can Be Powerful***

 Here's what makes combining models like this promising:

--   Strength in Numbers: An Ensemble combines the best aspects of both XGBoost and CatBoost, potentially leading to a more robust and accurate model.
+-   **Strength in Numbers**: An Ensemble combines the best aspects of both XGBoost and CatBoost, potentially leading to a more robust and accurate model.
--   Reduced Risk: Ensemble methods can reduce the overall error of the predictions by averaging out individual errors.
+-   **Reduced Risk**: Ensemble methods can reduce the overall error of the predictions by averaging out individual errors.
--   Wider Coverage: By combining different models, the Ensemble might capture a broader range of patterns in the house price data.
+-   **Wider Coverage**: By combining different models, the Ensemble might capture a broader range of patterns in the house price data.

-A Viable Option
+***A Viable Option***

 While the Ensemble Model didn't outperform the top individual model (XGBoost), it still showed good promise for house price prediction.
 This approach highlights the potential benefits of combining models for complex problems.
 By leveraging multiple models, we can potentially capture more intricate patterns and achieve better accuracy and reliability.

-Here's a rewritten section on the MobileNet Model in simpler and clearer language:

 ###  MobileNet: A Trade-Off for Resource-Constrained Settings

 MobileNet is a deep learning model known for its small size and efficiency.
 This makes it ideal for situations where computing power is limited, like using a phone app to estimate home prices.

--   Mixed Results: MobileNet had a higher error rate (RMSE: 1275, MAE: 919) and a lower R-squared score (0.26) compared to other models (see table).
+-   **Mixed Results**: MobileNet had a higher error rate (RMSE: 1275, MAE: 919) and a lower R-squared score (0.26) compared to other models (see table).
 This means its predictions weren't as accurate, but it did capture some underlying patterns in the house price data.

 <table border="1"> <tr> <td style="background-color: #9ECBFF; font-weight: bold;">Evaluation Metrics</td> <td style="background-color: #9ECBFF; font-weight: bold;">Results</td> </tr> <tr> <td>Root Mean Squared Error (RMSE)</td> <td>1275.2474197205843</td> </tr> <tr> <td>Mean Absolute Error (MAE)</td> <td>919.1403677581077</td> </tr> <tr> <td>R-squared (R²) Score</td> <td>0.2635583742325629</td> </tr> </table>

-Why MobileNet Struggled
+***Why MobileNet Struggled***

 Here's what might have limited MobileNet's performance:

--   Balancing Efficiency and Complexity: MobileNet's focus on efficiency might limit its ability to capture the full complexity of house prices.
+-   **Balancing Efficiency and Complexity**: MobileNet's focus on efficiency might limit its ability to capture the full complexity of house prices.
 This trade-off between speed and accuracy is important to consider.
--   Data Format Mismatch: MobileNet is designed for images, while house price data is in tables.
+-   **Data Format Mismatch**: MobileNet is designed for images, while house price data is in tables.
 This difference in data format might make it harder for MobileNet to learn from the data effectively.
--   Fine-Tuning Needed: The model might be overfitting or underfitting the data.
+-   **Fine-Tuning Needed**: The model might be overfitting or underfitting the data.
 Adjusting the model's settings could help it find a better balance between memorizing the data and learning general patterns.

 Despite its limitations, MobileNet offers valuable insights.
 The lower R-squared score compared to other models suggests there's room for improvement in deep learning approaches for house price prediction, especially when dealing with complex data.